ginstrom/paladin-novel/chapters/13_healing-hands-troubled-heart.md

 "The strain," Gond said, settling heavily onto a fallen log.
 "The healing you showed me demands more focus, more spiritual discipline."

 "Precisely," Silviana corrected.
 "The divine power does not diminish—it flows endlessly from its source.
-But your capacity to channel it safely grows only through practice and spiritual development."
+But your capacity to channel it safely grows only through practice and spiritual development.
+But you've already grown much stronger.
+That healing would have left you unconscious a week ago."

 Gond considered this as he watched the settlement below.
 More people had arrived in recent days—word of the "healer in the hills" spreading despite their efforts at secrecy.
 Each new face brought hope and desperation in equal measure.
 Each represented another choice, another burden.